je-nunez/PetriNet-SelfCorrectiveSystem/README.md

 system in this discipline should have corrective actions, either interior (self) or exterior corrective actions.
 Thus, for example, the more self-corrective a system is, then the more autonomous it can be (ie., the former is a necessary condition for the latter).
+Perhaps this could be expressed in some degree as the `liveness` of the system (mentioned above, in the introductory paper by Tadao Murata, although `liveness` could be a stronger condition than `self-corrective`, because, as defined in page 8, paragraph 2 of that paper, *"an initial marking M0 [i.e., initial resources or assignments -my note] of a system is said to be 'live' if, no matter what marking has been reached from [this initial marking] M0, it is possible to ultimately fire any transition of the net by progressing through some further firing sequence"*: it this last part, *"... if, no matter what marking has been reached from [this initial marking] M0, __it is possible to ultimately fire any transition of the net by progressing through some further firing sequence__"*, which seems to be stronger than what we need (self-correction); i.e., does it need:

+* *"... to ultimately fire __any__ transition of the net by ..."*

+or merely

+* *"... to ultimately fire __some [well-known]__ transitions of the net by ..."*?
+This is a very early idea, which needs more analysis and insights).
-Besides, Petri-Nets are a well-known model to represent Systems Engineering (see, e.g., [ISO/IEC 15909-1:2004 Systems and software engineering -- High-level Petri nets -- Part 1: Concepts, definitions and graphical notation](https://www.iso.org/standard/38225.html) and
+Returning to the main topic, Petri-Nets are a well-known model to represent Systems Engineering (see, e.g.,
+[ISO/IEC 15909-1:2004 Systems and software engineering -- High-level Petri nets -- Part 1: Concepts, definitions and graphical notation](https://www.iso.org/standard/38225.html)
+and
 [ISO/IEC 15909-2:2011 Systems and software engineering -- High-level Petri nets -- Part 2: Transfer format](https://www.iso.org/standard/43538.html).)